dsantos-lean/MyClean/README.md

 - Understanding the project requirements.
 - Creating user stories.

-Checklist/TODOs:
-* Update the following during each week prac session
-* github entry timestamp is BEFORE the iteration-1
-* User stories are correct: see p39
-* Must have more user stories than fits into iterations 1 and 2.
-To practice the priority.
-* [user story title](./user_stories/user_story_01_title.md), priority XX, YY days
-* ...

-Total: 2 days
 ## Week 3
 - Start working on user stories in Kanban board.